pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

 The process for using an OIDC publisher is:

-1. Retrieve an *OIDC token* from the OIDC *provider*;
+1. Retrieve an *OIDC token* from the OIDC *identity provider*;
 2. Submit that token to PyPI, which will return a short-lived API key;
 3. Use that API key as you normally would (e.g. with `twine`)

-GitHub is currently the only OIDC provider supported, so we'll use it for examples below.
+GitHub is currently the only OIDC identity provider supported, so we'll use it for examples below.

 All code below assumes that it's being run in a GitHub Actions workflow runner with `id-token: write` permissions.
 That permission is